Edward Scissorhands: Development

 The genesis of Edward Scissorhands came from a drawing by then-teenaged director Tim Burton, which reflected his feelings of isolation and being unable to communicate to people around him in suburban Burbank.
 The drawing depicted a thin, solemn man with long, sharp blades for fingers.
 Burton stated that he was often alone and had trouble retaining friendships.
 "I get the feeling people just got this urge to want to leave me alone for some reason, I don't know exactly why."
 During pre-production of Beetlejuice, Burton hired Caroline Thompson, then a young novelist, to write the Edward Scissorhands screenplay as a spec script.
 Burton was impressed with her short novel, First Born, which was "about an abortion that came back to life".
 Burton felt First Born had the same psychological elements he wanted to showcase in Edward Scissorhands.
 "Every detail was so important to Tim because it was so personal", Thompson remarked.
-She wrote Scissorhands as a "love poem" to Burton, calling him "the most articulate person I know, but couldn't put a single sentence together".
+She wrote Scissorhands as a "love poem" to Burton, stating "He is the most articulate person I know but I couldn't tell you a single complete sentence he has ever said".